MSU downs Wildcats, 19-15, Sunday afternoon at Jenison Field House.

-The ascent of the Spartan wrestling program took center stage in 1995.
-Minkel, who was in the fourth year of rebuilding the program to its storied past, led the Spartans to a third-place finish at the NCAA Championships, the highest place of any MSU team since 1972.
-Kelvin Jackson claimed the 118-pound title, the first Spartan to win a national title in 21 years.
-The following year, Minkel proved that the Spartan program would be a model for consistency, guiding MSU to a seventh-place NCAA finish.
+Minkel led the Spartans to a third-place finish at the 1995 NCAA Championships, the highest place of any MSU team since 1972, and Kelvin Jackson claimed the 118-pound title, the first Spartan to win a national title in 21 years.
+The following year, Minkel guided MSU to a seventh-place NCAA finish.
 The back-to-back top eight finishes at the NCAA Championships hadn't been accomplished at Michigan State since the 1971-72 seasons, when the Spartans placed in the top five for six consecutive years.
-Minkel coached his second national champion in 2009 as Franklin Gomez, a three-time All-American, won the 133-pound title.
+Minkel coached his second National Champion in 2009 as Franklin Gomez, a three-time All-American, won the 133-pound title.

 For all of Minkel's coaching credentials, his career as a wrestler is just as impressive.
 His vast knowledge of the sport stems from his own career as a world-class wrestler.
 Minkel, a three-time U.S. National Greco-Roman Champion at 149 pounds, was a member of the 1980 Olympic Team and wrestled for seven U.S. teams that competed internationally.

 Minkel arrived at Michigan State in 1991 from his alma mater, where he was the head coach for two seasons and served as an assistant coach for 12 years (1977-89).

 In addition to his coaching duties, Minkel has been on several wrestling committees.
 He was the second vice president for USA Wrestling from 1984-86 and the group's president from 1986-90.
 Minkel was also an athlete's representative to the U.S. Olympic Committee from 1984-86.